'Tomorrow and Thereafter' ('Demain et tous les autres jours'): Film Review | Locarno 2017

 Still in contact with her father (Mathieu Amalric), Mathilde is a self-possessed kid who has adapted as well as can be expected to her volatile but fundamentally loving home environment.
-The pair seemingly have no friends, relatives or neighbors; presented as if from Mathilde's perspective, the film instead operates first as an examination of the mother-daughter bond then, as maman becomes increasingly distrait, a character study of a intelligent, solitary and highly imaginative little girl.
-Rodriguez, who reportedly has some stage experience under her belt, is simply irresistible here in her first screen role, shouldering the bulk of the dialog (co-written by Florence Seyvos) and navigating a wide range of emotions without ever striking a false or artificial beat.
+The pair seemingly have no friends, relatives or neighbors; presented as if from Mathilde's perspective, the film instead operates first as an examination of the mother-daughter bond, then, as maman becomes increasingly distrait, a character study of an intelligent, solitary and highly imaginative little girl.
+Rodriguez, who reportedly has some stage experience under her belt, is simply irresistible here in her first screen role, shouldering the bulk of the dialogue (co-written by Florence Seyvos) and navigating a wide range of emotions without ever striking a false or artificial beat.
 Very much a name to note.

 With her mother often absent and her dad at best a marginal figure (they regularly Skype-chat), Mathilde strikes up a close relationship with her feathered companion — like the mother and the father, coyly never named in the screenplay — who operates as a kind of "imaginary friend" with physical form.
-Energetically voiced by Micha Lescot and expertly wrangled by Simon Thurier and Pascal Treguy, the young owl provides the much-needed perspective of a friendly, sensible adult for Mathilde, who is of course the only one able to hear the critter talk.
+Energetically voiced by Micha Lescot and expertly wrangled by Simon Thurier and Pascal Treguy, the young owl provides the much-needed perspective of a friendly, sensible adult for Mathilde, who is, of course, the only one able to hear the critter talk.
 The most endearing strigine familiar since Harry Potter's Hedwig, Mathilde's feathery chum (occasionally shown in full spectacular flight via poetic slow motion) is a sparky screen presence, milking regular chuckles with his wide-eyed reactions to the domestic shenanigans unfolding beyond the bars of his antique wooden cage.

-Dedicated — like Camille Rewinds and her sophomore effort Life Doesn't Scare Me (1999) — to Lvovsky's late mother Genevieve (whom she has described as "a little ... somewhere else") the competently mounted, blandly titled Tomorrow and Thereafter feels very much like a heartfelt tribute to a beloved, much-missed, deeply troubled parent.
+Dedicated — like Camille Rewinds and her sophomore effort Life Doesn't Scare Me (1999) — to Lvovsky's late mother Genevieve (whom she has described as "a little ... somewhere else"), the competently mounted, blandly titled Tomorrow and Thereafter feels very much like a heartfelt tribute to a beloved, much-missed, deeply troubled parent.
 But the tone is generally much more quirky than harrowing, Lvovsky and Seyvos chronicling the contours and consequences of insanity in a muted, slightly soft-pedaling way that prevents properly moving notes from ever being struck.
-A ten minute coda, set perhaps a decade after the main action — the mother now happily resident in a bucolic mental hospital, seen dancing in a rainstorm with her grown-up daughter (Anais Demoustier) while the owl looks grumpily on — wraps up proceedings in aggressively upbeat fashion.
+A 10-minute coda, set perhaps a decade after the main action — the mother now happily a resident in a bucolic mental hospital, seen dancing in a rainstorm with her grown-up daughter (Anais Demoustier) while the owl looks grumpily on — wraps up proceedings in aggressively upbeat fashion.

 Production companies: F comme Film, Gaumont